Gillingham, Kent: History

-In 1919, after World War I, a naval war memorial in the shape of a white stone obelisk was set up on the Great Lines.
-Additional structures were added in 1945 to commemorate the dead of World War II.
-Similar monuments stand in the dockyard towns of Portsmouth and Plymouth.
+In 1919, after World War I, a naval war memorial in the shape of a white stone obelisk was set up on the Great Lines in Chatham.
+This monument, known as the Chatham Naval Memorial, commemorates members of the Royal Navy who died during the First and Second World Wars and have no known grave.
+Unveiled on 26 April 1924 by the Prince of Wales (the future King Edward VIII), the memorial originally listed 8,515 names of those lost in World War I. In 1952, an extension was added to commemorate the 10,098 sailors who died in World War II, bringing the total number of names to over 18,500.
+Designed by Sir Robert Lorimer, the memorial features a rostral obelisk intended as a mark for shipping, symbolizing the naval heritage of Chatham.
+It is one of three such monuments erected by the Commonwealth War Graves Commission, with similar structures in Portsmouth and Plymouth.

+In 1924, a war memorial was unveiled at the junction of Mill Road and Brompton Road in Gillingham to commemorate the borough's fallen from World War I. Designed by sculptor F.W.
+Doyle-Jones, the Gillingham War Memorial is a stone obelisk featuring sculptural roundels and inscriptions.
+Later additions honored those lost in World War II and the Korean War.
+Originally located at the junction, the memorial was relocated in the early 1970s to its current position outside Medway Park Sports Centre.
+It was granted Grade II listed status in 2016 for its architectural and historic significance.

 Disasters

 Gillingham has been the scene of two notable disasters: on 11 July 1929 a public demonstration by Gillingham Fire Brigade went wrong, resulting in 15 fatalities; and in the 1951 Gillingham bus disaster, 24 Royal Marine cadets aged 10 to 13 were killed in a road accident.

 Economy

 The main source of employment was at Chatham Dockyard, two-thirds of which lay within the boundaries of Gillingham.
 When it ceased to be a naval base in 1984, there was significant unemployment.
 A World Heritage Site application has been made for the Dockyard and its defences.
 Since the 1980s, Gillingham has rebuilt its economic base and the Gillingham Business Park was set up 3 mi from the town centre, to attract investments and diversify economic activity.
-The business park and Ice Rink were an early commision for Grimshaw Architects.
+The business park and ice rink were an early commission for Grimshaw Architects.

 Gillingham has a marina called Gillingham Marina.
 Gillingham is an important retail centre serving a substantial part of Medway.
 The town has a large street market in the High Street on Saturdays and Mondays, and is the busiest in the whole of Medway.